jessicakedz/hp16500c/README.md

 Build the directory structure exactly as in this repository.
 You may not actually need all of them.
 I just copied everything and it worked perfectly.
 It is a bit tedious.
 Trying to copy a directory will make the '500c crash.
 If that happens, just power cycle it.

-move the files one directory at a time. once the files are qued in file zilla, disconnect and the transfers will start.
+Move the files one directory at a time. once the files are qued in file zilla, disconnect from the server (red x button in filezilla) and the transfers will start.

 I had to close and repoen filezilla after each directory of files was done being transferred.
 I was using 3.24.1 on windows 7.

 Disconnect when done.
 Power down the HP16500C.
 Remove the floppy.
 Power it up, and it should be ready to go!

 I built this proceedure from pieces of all of these Excellent references: Thank you all!!!

+BTW, this DID NOT work on the HP16500B version.
+I dont know why?

 * https://www.philpem.me.uk/elec/testgear/hp16500b/reinstall/
 * http://spurtikus.de/2016/03/30/hp-16500c-logic-analyzer-information/